quarterpastten/REF-2014-SQL-data-exploration/README.md

 				multiple_submission_name, profile, star_rating, percentage
 			ORDER BY institution_name;
 	end;
-	$$
+	$$;

 SELECT
-	a.institution_name AS "Institution name",
+	a.institution_name as "Institution name",
-	a.percentage AS "Overall quality profile"
+	a.percentage as "Overall quality profile"
 FROM (
 	SELECT *  FROM get_table('Philosophy')
 ) AS a
-WHERE a.profile='Overall' AND a.star_rating='4*' ORDER BY a.percentage DESC
+WHERE a.profile='Overall' AND a.star_rating='4*' ORDER BY a.percentage DESC;

 ~~~~